pikesley/jlock/README.md

 ## Install it

 This was all done on a pristine install of Raspberry Pi OS Lite (i.e. no desktop) via the [Raspberry Pi Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/).
-Presuming you can SSH into the Pi,
+Presuming you can SSH into the Pi:

 (optionally) change the hostname: